LordButley/itspuppytime/README.md

 I chose font Hachi Maru Pop for all titles.
 This is an informal and cute handwritten font that works well at larger sizes.
 It was chosen to represent the fun and playfulness of puppies.

 Using Googlefont popular pairings, I found Poppins.
-This was chosen as it works well with Hachi Maru Pop but has also looks more serious and is easier to read blocks of text.
+This was chosen as it works well with Hachi Maru Pop but has also looks more serious and is easier to read in blocks of text.

 ### Language / Tone